 It doesn’t make things easier that this age group is also approaching retirement, “and for generations before them, retirement planning was pretty much done by their employer: you started work, your employer put in place a pretty generous pension, and then you retired at the age of 60 or 65.
 Now, they’re responsible for their own financial planning.
 It's great to be given that responsibility, but not when you don't feel you can carry it.”

-Just to complicate matters further, a higher percentage in this age bracket are renting than before 2, which means more people will need to factor in accommodation costs when thinking about the future.
+Just to complicate matters further, rent prices are higher than ever before Footnote 1, which means more people will need to factor in accommodation costs when thinking about the future.

 Not enough variables to contend with?
-Rachel Picker, a financial advisor with Aviva, has also seen her fair share of people whose mid-life turned out differently to how they imagined it.
-They might have had four children instead of the planned two, climbed the career ladder faster than expected, had health issues that stopped them working full-time, or discovered a love of the Caribbean that called for a bigger pension pot.
+Aviva’s financial advisers see their fair share of people whose mid-life turned out differently to how they imagined it.
+They might have had four children instead of the planned two, climbed the career ladder faster than expected, had health issues that stopped them working full-time, or a discovered a love of the Caribbean that called for a bigger pension pot.

 A mid-life MOT

-Life’s changes mean that at around 50, it’s the right time to get under the hood of our finances and make sure everything’s in tip-top condition and tinker with it if needed.
-To help in the most painless way possible, Aviva’s new app takes the concept of a car MOT and applies it to… well, life.
+Life’s changes mean that at around 50, it’s the right time to get under the hood of our finances and make sure everything’s in tip-top condition, and tinker with it if needed.
+To help in the most painless way possible, the mid-life MOT app takes the concept of a car MOT and applies it to… well, life.

-Jargon-free, it features a 15-point checklist covering wealth, careers and wellbeing, with more detailed info and an action plan to ensure things are ticking over nicely.
+Jargon-free, it features 15-point checklist covering wealth, careers and wellbeing, with more detailed info and action plan to ensure things are ticking over nicely.

 Small tweaks with a big impact